 For spring, you’ll want to add some lively color or organic themes.
 You’d be surprised what big a difference it can make just to add splashes of color to a room.
-My husband and daughter planted some daisies and sunflowers a little more than a week ago, and I am eagerly anticipating the moment when I can bring fresh cut flowers into the house.
+My husband and daughter planted some daisies and sunflowers that they got from our local florist a little more than a week ago, and I am eagerly anticipating the moment when I can bring fresh cut flowers into the house.
 Here are some picks for some affordable, spring-ready, eco-friendly vases:

 1. Samba Bottle Vases from Crate & Barrel: Made from recyced glass bottles, jars and other broken glass and available in four lively colors.
 Price: $5.95/ea.

 2. Espana Round Vase from Amazon: Handmade of 100% post-consumer recycled glass and available in four colors, including chocolate brown and aqua.
 Price: $19.99/ea. (aff)

 3. Recycled Curved Vase from Uncommon Goods: Handmade of recycled newspaper and lined with a recycled plastic water bottle.
 Price: $28 (aff)